axelarnetwork/axelar-contract-deployments/evm/docs/governance.md

 - Proposals are created on Axelar and executed on EVM chains via GMP.
 - Timelock ensures a minimum delay between scheduling and execution (can be skipped using AxelarServiceGovernance operator approval).
 - Each proposal is uniquely identified by `keccak256(target, calldata, nativeValue)`.

+**Amplifier note:** On Amplifier-style routes (AxelarnetGateway `call_contract`), there may be no relayer set up.
+In that case, you must follow the manual proof flow in [amplifier-governance.md](amplifier-governance.md).

 ## Proposal Structure